tw1312/tw1312.github.io/source/_posts/Ancient-Puerh-Trees-what-s-it-all-about-Nanmei-O-Yang-Gushu-2015.md

 ![The setup brewing the tea](setup.jpeg)

-When you are interested in puerh tea, it is only a question of time when you stumble upon some chinese words that describe the character of tea or some broader concept.
+If you are interested in puerh tea, it is only a question of time when you stumble upon some chinese words that describe the character of tea or some broader concept.
 One of the more famous representatives is `gushu`.
 The direct translation is "old tree".
 And you will quickly notice that once a puerh tea has gushu within its description, the price tag will more likely be significantly higher.
 Why is that?
 Is the taste worth it?

 <!-- more -->